CobbyElsonfx/Chat-app/readme.md

     Socket.io
     HTML/CSS

-## Things I learn during this tutorial
+## Things I learnt during this tutorial
 1. Setting up a connection with Socket.io
    a.
 Set up a normal express server.
       i.
 Require the express  module and save it the variable express